Earth Overshoot Day 2026

 Thinking circular to tackle Earth Overshoot Day

-Circular solutions aren’t hypothetical, they’re operational.
+Circular solutions are not hypothetical; they are operational.
 Businesses can design circular supply chains, use secondary materials, embed take-back schemes, and invest in recyclability assessments.
-These are not future ambitions, but present-day capabilities.
+These are not future ambitions.
+They are present-day capabilities.

 Reconomy’s role: Making circularity accessible